Chapter 13: The Lie of Dormancy

 Calla was at her desk.

-She returned to her report.
 The pen resumed.
 The hand in her lap stayed closed.

 She found Nessa Vyre in the upper Basin survey office.